 Manage Retirement Accounts When You Change Jobs

-Leaving or starting a new job means it’s time to make decisions about your new and old retirement plan.
-To minimize the financial impact of your retirement plan delay any actions until you understand your options.
+Leaving or starting a new job means it’s time to make decisions about your retirement plans.
+To minimize potential taxes and penalties, don't act until you understand your options.

 Options for Your Existing Retirement Plan

 You can’t close or move your retirement account at your workplace until you are no longer employed there.
 Consider these options before you make your move.

 Don’t cash it out.

 Resist the temptation to cash out your account.
 Considering the taxes, penalties, and long-term setback to your retirement savings, the cash-out option should be considered only as a last resort.

 Keep the money in your old employer’s plan.
 This may be an option if your account value is $5,000 or more and until you have weighed all your options.
 Your money will continue to accumulate tax-deferred interest.
 You still can move it without penalty to a new employer's qualified plan or an IRA at a later date.